Thousands of people have taken part in co-ordinated marches across Europe in protest against the controversial Anti-Counterfeiting Agreement (Acta)

 VMware has an uphill battle against Microsoft when it comes to appealing to SMBs, VARs at the VMware Partner Exchange conference say.

 The year started fairly quietly from the mergers and acquisitions perspective with the absence of any large deals.
 The latest survey of the M&A market from Regent showed that the there was a 20% drop in the number of deals in January compared to December.
-The absence of any $1bn plus deals als

 Apple and Samsung are locked in an epic battle for domination of the smartphone market, shipping 34.4 and 34 million units respectively in the last quarter of 2011, according to Gartner.
-The two rivals consolidated their position at the top of the pile in the crucial Christmas quarter as the rest of

 Some partners see a competitive advantage in VMware’s new focus on specific topics, but smaller partners may not have the resources to diversify.